A note on quantum expanders: Introduction

-This general procedure illustrates the abundance of examples of quantum expanders which could be realized.
-It is worth highlighting that the above recipe uses a classical expander (either random or deterministic) in order to construct a (random) quantum one.
+As already mentioned, this general procedure illustrates the abundance of examples of quantum expanders which could be realized.
+In particular, it is worth highlighting that the variance profile $P^t$ of the random Kraus operators can potentially have only $d$ non-zero entries per line and column (hence being very sparse for $d\ll n$), as soon as those non-zero entries correspond to edges of an optimally expanding $d$-regular graph.
+In this case, the above recipe uses an optimal classical expander (either random or deterministic) in order to construct a (random) optimal quantum expander.
 The exact moment assumptions as well as the conditions on the variance profile are stated in Section~\ref{sec:model} (Assumptions~\ref{a:indep entries}, \ref{a: profil variance}, \ref{a: 4 moment}, \ref{a: max variance}) and Section~\ref{sec:application} (Assumption~\ref{a:eta}).
 To keep the introduction light, we will state our main result in an informal way here and differ the precise definition of the class of models as well as corresponding examples to the next sections.

-\begin{main-result*}[Informal] Given $n,d\in\mathbb N$ such that $(\log n)^8\leq d\leq n^2$, let $W\in\mathcal M_n(\mathbb C)$ be a random matrix with independent centered entries whose variance profile $\eta\in\mathcal M_n(\mathbb R)$ is a stochastic matrix such that $s_2(\eta)\leq C_0/\sqrt{d}$, and let $W_1,\ldots,W_d$ be independent copies of $W$.
+\begin{main-result*}[Informal] Given $n,d\in\mathbb N$ such that $(\log n)^{12}\leq d\leq n^2$, let $W\in\mathcal M_n(\mathbb C)$ be a random matrix with independent centered entries whose variance profile $\eta\in\mathcal M_n(\mathbb R)$ is a stochastic matrix such that $s_2(\eta)\leq C_0/\sqrt{d}$, and let $W_1,\ldots,W_d$ be independent copies of $W$.
 Define the random CP map $\Phi$ on $\mathcal M_n(\mathbb C)$, having Kraus rank at most $d$, as